maelvls/maelvls.github.io/content/2020/packets-eye-of-a-service/index.md

 bit deeper and detail how the Service object routes packets to a pod and how the 'hostPort' method actually works under the hood.

-In Kubernetes, the Service object holds the L4 endpoints that allow you to expose a set of pods using selectors.
-Since it is L4-only, the service only deals with TCP and UDP: only IPs and ports.
+In Kubernetes, the service object represents how a set of pods can be hit with TCP or UDP connections.
+Since it is L4-only, the service only deals with IPs and ports.

-An Ingress is the L7 counterpart of the service: it deals with TLS, hostnames, HTTP paths and virtual servers (called "backends").
+An Ingress is the L7 counterpart of a service: it deals with TLS, hostnames, HTTP paths and virtual servers (called "backends").

 In this article, I will focus on services and how the L4 traffic flows.
 You